natemacfadden/latticepts/README.md

 This repo contains a Cython wrapper of a C implementation of [Kannan's algorithm](https://doi.org/10.1287/moor.12.3.415).
 See [this webpage](https://cseweb.ucsd.edu/~daniele/Lattice/Enum.html) for some other relevant work.
 The core algorithm enumerates lattice points in square boxes $|x_i|\leq B$ for $B\geq 1$.
 I.e.,

 $$ \\{x\in\mathbb{Z}^{\text{dim}}: Hx\geq\text{rhs} \text{ and } |x|_\infty \leq B\\}. $$

+This [core algorithm](https://github.com/natemacfadden/conevecs/blob/main/conevecs/box_enum.h) is $\leq 350$ lines - I encourage you to read it.

 A helper method is provided in case the user wants $N$ points but doesn't care about box size.
 In this case, boxes of increasing sizes are studied until $\geq N$ lattice points are found.